 But anxiety may also be causing separate issues that simply lead to back pain.
 These include:

-- Hypersensitivity – Another issue related to anxiety is hypersensitivity.
+- Hypersensitivity Another issue related to anxiety is hypersensitivity.
 Those with anxiety tend to experience physical sensations more than those without anxiety.
-So mild back pain – the type of back pain that normally wouldn't change your activity levels – could feel more severe and be harder to ignore, which in turn would lead to adjustments that may contribute to further back pain.
+As such, mild back pain - the type of back pain that normally wouldn't change your activity levels - could feel more severe and be harder to ignore, which in turn would lead to adjustments that may contribute to further back pain.

 Similarly, some people experience further anxiety as a result of their back pain, regardless of whether the initial back pain was caused by anxiety.
 Since anxiety can cause back pain because of muscle tension, posture changes, etc., this may also make the back pain worse.
 While it may not have been initially caused by anxiety, anxiety contributed to the back pain cycle.